 Redhill, Michael.
 Bellevue Square.
 Doubleday Canada, Toronto, 2017.
 F;11/17.

 Jean experiences a look-alike or doppelgänger, and the story is of her struggle with her perception of that.
 Is she crazy (at times it felt like A Beautiful Mind)?
 In the early going she says, “…my two top hypotheses: that (the look-alike) didn’t exist at all and (my friend who saw her) needed a shrink, or she did exist but she looked nothing like me.
 The third possibility, that I was crazy, I deemed distant but possible.”
 As time goes by we wonder if Jean really has a neurologic illness as she seems to in the middle third of the story, or whether what’s finally coming at us is something more fundamental than conventional reality.
-We know the dénouement will be postmodern, but we certainly want to find out how that’s going to happen.
+We are pretty sure that a writer as good as Redhill hasn’t made his character a silly metaphor, and that the dénouement will be ambiguous, but do we ever want to find out how that’s going to happen.

 And Jean is in a difficult and scary dilemma.
 She treats her friend Katerina’s Spanish superstition with benign irony, but there’s a sinister feel and later that is dramatically confirmed.
 The seriousness and weirdness of Jean’s situation raised for me echoes of several intriguing ideas I’ve run across elsewhere.

-I seem to keep sensing that the territory colloquially understood as women’s intuition puts them in a completely different world, and part of me seems to understand that world.
+I seem to keep sensing that the territory colloquially understood as women’s intuition puts most women in a completely different world from most men, and part of me seems to understand that world.
 Jean says, “There’s a cluelessness to boys and men that must be very pleasant, an ignorance of the peripheral that women are aware of every waking hour.
 Maybe not all women have a sense of hints and shadows, but I gather there is some biological, evolutionary role for it.”
 Hm.
-Like they’re supposed to sniff out dangerous male liars from the way they talk, walk, etc.?
-Wonderful however to hear such things from a male author.
+Like they’re supposed to sniff out dangerous males from the way they talk, walk, etc.?
+Wonderful to hear such things from a male author.

 Sometimes when you see an actual TV screen through a window, from a sidewalk or as you pass in a car, you realize how many layers you look through every day to connect with others.
 Through a window, see a show in which a character is seen in a mirror watching a television show.
 Navigate a world where half of everything you know is a reflection, a refraction, or a memory.
 Working theories are almost always incomplete or dead incorrect, including all the important ones you’re operating under.
 No brakes, no map, off you go.